OpenSourceDemocracy/PetitionApp/README.md

 `alm .`

+However, one key drawback is that there is currently no support for `.vue` files.  `atom` has packages for it as does Visual Studio.

 ## Building the project

 This project is actually two in one.
 There is a browser app and a node app.

-`npm run build.site`  -- builds the browser code.
+`npm run build.site`  -- builds the browser code and places it in the docs folder.